JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 }
 ```

-Then, one can track regressions by creating an R object which is incremented every time `ml_simple_lm` runs, this can be used as variable name in the JavaScript `regressions` array declare in `.onLoad`.
+Then, one can track regressions by creating an R object which is incremented every time `ml_simple_lm` runs; this can be used as a variable name in the JavaScript `regressions` array declare in `.onLoad`.
 This variable name must be stored in the object we intend to return so the `predict` method we will create later on can access the model and run predictions.
-Finally, in order to declare a new method on the `predict` function we need to return an object bearing a unique class, below we use `mlSimpleRegression`.
+Finally, in order to declare a new method on the `predict` function, we need to return an object bearing a unique class, below we use `mlSimpleRegression`.

 ```r
 counter <- new.env(parent = emptyenv())